rust-lang/rust/src/doc/guide-unsafe.md

 - store pointers privately (i.e. not in public fields of public structs), so that you can see and control all reads and writes to the pointer in one place.
-- use `assert!()` a lot: once you've thrown away the protection of the compiler & type-system via `unsafe { ... }` you're left with just your wits and your `assert!()`s, any bug is potentially exploitable.
+- use `assert!()` a lot: since you can't rely on the protection of the compiler & type-system to ensure that your `unsafe` code is correct at compile-time, use `assert!()` to verify that it is doing the right thing at run-time.
 - implement the `Drop` for resource clean-up via a destructor, and use RAII (Resource Acquisition Is Initialization).
 This reduces the need for any manual memory management by users, and automatically ensures